-Strategic Research group DBT Belgium – the Netherlands (SO-DGT).
+Strategic Research group DBT

+In September 2017 a research group has been established carrying the name SO-DGT (Strategic Research Group Dialectical Behaviour Theory Belgium-the Netherlands).
+This group aims to coordinate, support, and expand research on DBT within Belgium and the Netherlands.
 As is known, DBT is based on research and a research tradition concerning DBT exists.
 The starting point of DBT is, after all, that the therapists should do what is effective, and without continuous research one cannot know if what one is doing works.

+SO-DGT participates in the yearly international meeting of DBT researchers in the USA.
+This research group is affiliated to Dialexis in the sense that Dialexis supports the activities wherever possible.
 Naturally the research itself is independent of Dialexis as a training institute.
 To secure the research, universities that are involved in ongoing research on DBT are asked to perform as a host for the research days.
 We strive to continuously let a different university (in the Netherlands or Belgium) be a host.

 - Wies van den Bosch, research on clinical DBT and the effect of network trainings (Dialexis Advies, Scelta, Radboud University)

 - Roland Sinnaeve, research on biological mechanisms with regard to emotion regulation (Catholic University Leuven)